 - In Jormungand, R used to be with the Italian Army's Bersaglieri during the 1990s in Bosnia as a UN peacekeeper before Koko recruited him.
 And he became a double agent working for the CIA.

 - In the Rainbow Six series, Antonio Maldini is with GIS prior to his Rainbow assignment.

 - In End War, he is a Colonel with the European Federation Army's Battlegroup 4 and is their commanding officer.

-- The Italian military is represented by their A-129 Mangusta attack helicopters as part of the NATO faction in World in Conflict.
+- In World in Conflict, the Italian military is represented by their A-129 Mangusta attack helicopters as part of the NATO faction.